sushantkapare-dev/AWS_Devops_Zero_to_Hero/DevSecOps/set1.md

 3. **Service Level Agreement (SLA):**
    - **Definition:** SLA is a formal contract or agreement between a service provider and its customers.
 It outlines the terms and conditions of the service, including expected performance levels, responsibilities, and consequences for not meeting agreed-upon targets.
    - **Example:** In the context of SLAs, the SLOs are often specified.
 If a service provider commits to maintaining an availability of 99.9%, this would be part of the SLA.

-In summary:
-- **SLI** is a specific metric or measurement.
-- **SLO** is a target or goal set for a specific SLI.
-- **SLA** is a formal agreement that may include one or more SLOs, outlining the terms of service provision.
--
 ## if i have 3 tier application so what are the important aspect of security as point of devops?
-Securing a three-tier application in a DevOps environment involves addressing various aspects of security throughout the development, deployment, and operations lifecycle.
-Here are some important security aspects to consider:

 1. **Code Security:**
    - **Static Code Analysis:** Perform static code analysis to identify and fix vulnerabilities in the codebase before deployment.
    - **Code Reviews:** Regularly conduct code reviews to ensure that security best practices are followed.